Farm manager

 - agricultural colleges

-- scientific research institutes
+- research institutes and environmental agencies

 - the Department for Environment, Food & Rural Affairs (DEFRA)

-- large food-producing companies
+- large food producers

-- smaller farms
+- smaller independent farms

 - fresh produce companies

-- farm management companies.
+- farm management firms and consultancies.

 Look for job vacancies at: